 Google Patents (patents.google.com)

 Google Patents, or patents.google.com, is a search engine developed by Google that indexes patents and patent applications from over 15 different countries.
-Unlike a simple, literal database query, Google Patents’ search engine appears to draw data from numerous sources to discern what results may be most relevant, making it a useful tool when searching for particular patents, conducting prior art searches, or analyzing portfolios.
+Unlike a simple, literal database query, Google Patents’ search engine appears to compile data from numerous sources to discern what results may be most relevant.
+This feature makes it a useful tool when searching for particular patents, conducting prior art searches, or analyzing portfolios.

-Patent Application Information Retrieval, or PAIR, is a system located within the USPTO website for displaying information regarding patent application status.
-Public PAIR in particular is designed to provide public access to the dockets, file histories (also known as “file wrappers”), and application data of published patent applications.
-The system has only very limited search functionality, so you will need an exact patent, application, or publication number to find documents on Public PAIR.
+Patent Center is a system located within the USPTO website for displaying information regarding patent application status.
+Patent Center is designed to provide public access to the dockets, file histories (also known as “file wrappers”), and application data of published patent applications.
+The system has only very limited search functionality, so you will need an exact patent, application, or publication number to find documents on Patent Center.

 Patent Assignment Database